Social control: Theoretical bias within the modern media

 Theorists such as Noam Chomsky have argued that systemic bias exists in the modern media.
 The marketing, advertising, and public relations industries have thus been said to utilize mass communications to aid the interests of certain political and business elites.
 Powerful ideological, economic and religious lobbyists have often used school systems and centralized electronic communications to influence public opinion.

-Formal
+Formal control

 Sanctions

 Formal sanctions are usually imposed by the government and organizations in the form of laws to reward or punish behavior.
 Some formal sanctions include fines and incarceration in order to deter negative behavior.

 Other forms of formal social control can include other sanctions that are more severe depending on the behavior seen as negative such as censorship, expulsion, and limits on political freedom.

 Examples of this can be seen in law.
 If a person breaks a law set forth by the government and is caught, they will have to go to court and depending on the severity, will have to pay fines or face harsher consequences.

-According to a study done on crime in cities, in cities that have a higher incarceration rate and those that police make more arrests for public offenses, tend to have lower crime rates and incarceration rates.
+According to a study on crime in cities, those where police make more arrests for public offenses and have higher incarceration rates tend to experience lower crime rates.

-Historically

-Social control developed together with civilization, as a rational measure against the uncontrollable forces of nature which tribal organisations were at prey to within archaic tribal societies.

-Criminal persecutions first emerged around sixth century B.C. as a form of formal social control in Athens, Greece.
-The purpose of these persecutions were to check certain groups and protect them from malicious interests.

-Rulers have used legitimized torture as a means of mind control, as well as murder, imprisonment and exile to remove from public space anyone the state authorities deemed undesirable.

-In the Age of Enlightenment, harsh penalties for crimes and civil disobedience were criticized by philosophers such as Cesare Beccaria and Jeremy Bentham, whose work inspired reform movements.
-These movements eventually led to the Universal Declaration of Human Rights in 1948, which informs most western jurisdictions and the similar Cairo Declaration on Human Rights in Islam in 1990.